-- Go to the "myJHU" Portal at http://my.jh.edu and sign in with your JHED ID and password. - Under the Education sidebar tab-select the "myLearning" option. - Select the "Course Catalog" tab on the left, and enter the text "Laboratory Safety for Undergraduate Research Assistants" in the "search" tab and select the "Add to My Plan" tab.
+- Go to the "myJHU" Portal and sign in with your JHED ID and password. - Under the Education sidebar tab select the "myLearning" option. - Select the "Course Catalog" tab on the left, and enter the text "Laboratory Safety for Undergraduate Research Assistants" in the "search" tab and select the "Add to My Plan" tab.
 Follow the additional instructions and it will be added to your plan. - In the plan, select the course title's link, which will take you to its window.
 Select the "take course" button and you will be able to being the course.